Pigmentation

 Topical Prescribed Skincare

-• Accurate Diagnosis: A qualified professional can accurately diagnose the type and cause of pigmentation, ensuring the most effective treatment plan.
+A qualified professional can determine the type and cause of pigmentation, ensuring the most effective treatment plan.

-• Customised Treatment Plans: Professionals at Lasers in Medicine provide personalized care, tailoring treatments to your specific skin type and pigmentation concerns for optimal results.
+At Lasers in Medicine, treatments are tailored to your skin type and pigmentation concerns for optimal results.

-• Advanced Technology and Safety: Clinics like Lasers in Medicine use the latest technologies and follow strict safety protocols to minimise risks and maximise the effectiveness of treatments.
+We use the latest technologies and follow strict safety protocols to minimise risk and maximise outcomes.

-• Professional Expertise: Experienced health professionals can recommend a comprehensive skincare regimen to maintain results and prevent future pigmentation issues.
+Our experienced team can also recommend a comprehensive skincare regimen to maintain results and prevent future pigmentation issues.

-• Ongoing Support: Qualified professionals offer follow-up care and guidance, ensuring that your skin continues to improve even after initial treatments.
+With follow-up care and guidance, we ensure your skin continues to improve well beyond your initial treatments.

 Common questions